Chernobyl Current Status

 International aid programs to improve the current Chernobyl situation

-In the face of the Chernobyl situation, the authorities and the nuclear industry in Western countries are making notable efforts to help Eastern countries improve the safety of their reactors, including RMBKs.
+In the face of the Chernobyl status, the authorities and the nuclear industry in Western countries are making notable efforts to help Eastern countries improve the safety of their reactors, including RMBKs.
 At present it is affirmed that, the situation of these countries is much better than in the year 1986.

 Among the European Union's aid programs, the TACIS (1989) and PHARE (1990) programs stand out.
 All economic contributions are transferred to a fund managed by the EBRD (European Bank for Reconstruction and Development) known as the "Chernobyl Shelter Fund (CSF)" or "Chernobyl Protection Fund".
 The EBRD will administer the fund on behalf of the contributing and donor countries, being accountable to the Assembly that meets 3 or 4 times a year.
 Currently, it has 22 members, including the European Union and Ukraine.

 The TACIS Program financed, in 1996, a first study with the objective of analyzing, in a first phase, the possible short and long term measures, to remedy the deplorable situation of the sarcophagus, and finally transform it into a secure site.

-Initially, there were two alternatives: to bury the sarcophagus in a concrete block and build a new enclosure that completely covered the damaged reactor 4 and reactor 3.
+Initially, there were two alternatives tho struggle with Chernobyl current situation: to bury the sarcophagus in a concrete block and build a new enclosure that completely covered the damaged reactor 4 and reactor 3.

 In May 1997, a group of European, American and Japanese experts, funded by the program, prepared the SIP (Shelter Implementation Plan).
 The objectives of the plan to convert the sarcophagus into a secure site were the following:

 - Reduce the risk of sinking the sarcophagus.